 From Apple to Samsung, almost every popular mobile phone brand has its own models of coveted smartphones.
-Nearly everyone has or at least wants to have their own smartphone, and most would do just about anything to get their hands on this desirable device.
+Nearly everyone has or at least wants to have their own smartphone.
+Most would do just about anything to get their hands on this desirable device.

-Sometimes people see smartphones as a status symbol, but of course, the smartphone holds several features and functionalities that do prove to be useful for both business and leisure.
+It is undeniable that sometimes people see smartphones as a status symbol.
+But of course, the smartphone holds several features and functionalities that prove to be useful for both business and leisure.
 From automating meeting reminders to taking fun selfies/groufies with friends, the smartphone is truly one of the most innovative technological advancements of this time.

 More Behind the Smartphone: Why They Should be a Concern to Website Owners

-Underneath all the mobile games, the selfies, the social media interaction, there is another crucial smartphone activity that’s possibly making the biggest impact for anyone who owns a website.
+It is agreeable that most use the smartphone for mobile games, social media interaction, and selfies.
+But there is another crucial smartphone activity that’s possibly making the biggest impact for anyone who owns a website.

 Quite simply, this is when users use their smartphones to look something up on Google or other search engines like Yahoo! and Bing as opposed to opening up their laptops or desktop computers.
-It’s quick, easy, convenient, and they can do it ANYWHERE and ANYTIME they want (as long as they’re connected to the internet, of course).
+It’s quick, easy, convenient, and they can do it ANYWHERE and ANYTIME they want.
+But only as long as they’re connected to the internet, of course.

-By now, it has dawned on many website owners just how much this can affect not just their website, but the entirety of their online presence.
+By now, it has dawned on many website owners just how much this can affect not just their website.
+It could also affect the entirety of their online presence.
 From website performance to search engine rankings, your online presence can either rise or fall in this so-called “Smartphone/Mobile Search Era”.

 Mobile Browsing is Practically CONQUERING Desktop Browsing

 If you still remember in early 2016, Google rolled out a game-changing algorithm that favored mobile-friendly websites.
-Also known as “mobilegeddon” and to explain it straightforwardly, if your website was not mobile friendly, you’d be easily outranked by those that were.
+Also known as “mobilegeddon”, if your website was not mobile friendly, you’d be easily outranked by those that were.

 However, the takeover of mobile browsing did not just start in 2016 – its climb started WAY BACK in 2009!

-People simply liked the idea of being able to do certain computer functions in a smaller, more portable, and easily accessible device.
-For some, there was almost no need to find a table or the right place to set up their laptops, or no need to rush home to start up their computers.
+People simply liked the idea of being able to do certain computer functions in a smaller and more portable device.
+For some, there was almost no need to find a table or the right place to set up their laptops.
+There’s also no need to rush home to start up their computers.